 7. Trade in Nightmares for Sweet Dreams

-Listen, all that screaming and scary stuff isn’t going to make you all that excited to drive home afterward.
+All that scary stuff isn’t going to make you excited to drive home afterward.
 Cuddle up in your sweats and put on some cartoons before hitting the hay at one of Cedar Point’s Resorts as part of a HalloWeekends Package deal.
+Then you can start the fun all over again bright and early the next day.